pclaesen/Emergent-Knowledge-Base/S03-smart-contracts.md

   You can find more information <a href="https://www.trufflesuite.com/docs/truffle/reference/configuration">here (official Truffle docs).</a>

 If you're still getting an error in your .sol file on the pragma declaration, you can right-click the line of code and select `Solidity - Change workspace compiler version`.
-Additionally, if you use VSCode, this can also help: Add the following line to vscode user config : "solidity.compileUsingRemoteVersion": "0.5.6" .
+Additionally, if you use VSCode, this can also help: Add the following line to vscode user config : "solidity.compileUsingRemoteVersion": "0.5.6" (It's in menu Code/Settings, then click on small top right icon that says 'Open Settings (JSON)' on hover ).